ZyranCZ/Trainers-Let-You-Choose-Lead-Pokemon/README.md

 Gen 1 sends out party slot 1 and gives you no say.
 This asks which Pokémon to send out **after the opposing one is on screen** and removes the moment of feeling dumb that your trainer sent out Pidgeot against Raichu etc.

+It certainly removes a certain risk from the game, but that's anyone's decision.

 <img width="2008" height="800" alt="image" src="https://github.com/user-attachments/assets/920e6a5f-4753-4183-b42f-96b6a73987fe" />

 ## Install